 The Create New Inventory Import page appears.

-4.In the Import Name box, type a name for the data source, then select Ivanti Discovery.
+4.In the Import Name box, type a name for the data source, then in the Inventory Type drop-down select Ivanti Discovery.

 The Select your sources section appears.
-We are going to import both hardware and software from Ivanti Discovery Services.
+We are going to import both hardware and software from Ivanti Data Services.

 5.Select the check boxes alongside both the Hardware File and Software File rows.